 The Benefits of Live Chat Software

 Live chat is often looked at as a support-specific solution, but live chat software is being used for so much more in 2019.
-Now that we understand what live chat software is and its purpose, we can break down the benefits of using live chat software by team.
+Now that we understand what live chat software is and its purpose, we can break down the benefits of using live chat software by the team.

 Live Chat for Sales Teams

-Sales teams can benefit from live chat software in a number of ways.
+Sales teams can benefit from live chat software in several ways.
 First, agents can use live chat as a quick way to schedule appointments with leads.
 Live chat is a less awkward way to break the ice with a potential buyer because it doesn’t involve a face-to-face interaction or a phone call that might not even go through if the caller is forced to wait on hold.
 Instead, the lead can send a quick message to an agent asking to meet at a certain time.
 The agent can respond instantly and have the information logged into their schedule automatically with virtual assistants.

-Second, live chat software can help agents cross- and up-sell products after a purchase or when a lead leaves a product page.
+Second, live chat software can help agents cross- and up-sell products after purchase or when a lead leaves a product page.
 It doesn’t take much for an agent to set up a trigger that alerts them when a customer makes a purchase to send a quick message offering another product that goes with that recent purchase.
 For example, an agent could say, “Here’s what other people purchase along with X. Would you like us to add it to your cart?”

 Third, agents can push leads through the pipeline much faster if they know the lead is looking for quick results.
 They can initiate a conversation asking if the lead would like to go right to their cart.
 When websites offer users the ability to save their card info for future purchases, like Amazon, all it would take to complete a purchase is for the lead to say yes and then confirm the purchase at checkout.